What is a BOC 3 and Do I Need One?

 What is a BOC-3 Form and What is it For?

-The BOC-3 (aka a BOC 3 or BOC3) form is an FMCSA requirement for interstate transportation companies.
-A BOC-3 form designates a person or an office to accept any legal papers on your behalf in any state you conduct business and/or traverse through, and then forward them to you.
+The BOC-3 (aka BOC 3 or BOC3) form is an FMCSA requirement for all interstate transportation companies in the US.
+It designates a person or an office to accept any legal papers on your behalf in any state you conduct business and/or travel through, and then forward them to you.
 If there is no BOC-3 form or no insurance on file with the FMCSA, there will be no authority issued.

 It is also very important to maintain your correct mailing address with the FMCSA to ensure you receive any court proceeding documentation and avoid a possible default judgment.